vsemi/anti-tailgating/README.md

 ![Web UI](update.png)

-#### Power down and connect the people counting device back to 5V USB Type-C power adaptor
+#### Power down the device for at least 10 seconds before plug the device back to 5V USB Type-C power adaptor

 ## Record Data